apple/swift-homomorphic-encryption/README.md

 Swift Homomorphic Encryption uses DocC for documentation.
 For more information, refer to [the DocC documentation](https://www.swift.org/documentation/docc) and the [Swift-DocC Plugin](https://swiftlang.github.io/swift-docc-plugin/documentation/swiftdoccplugin/).

-## XCode
+## Xcode
-The documentation can be built from XCode via `Product -> Build Documentation`.
+The documentation can be built from Xcode via `Product -> Build Documentation`.

 ## Command line
 The documentation can be built from command line by running